-Students requiring an inhaler, injectable epinephrine (Epi-Pen), or Glucagon are allowed to have them at all times.
+Students requiring a rescue inhaler, injectable epinephrine, or Glucagon are allowed to have them at all times.
+A student Self-Assessment Form may be required prior to your student carrying the emergency medication on their person during the school day.
 It is critical that you discuss your child's medical condition(s) with the principal, teacher, and school nurse.
 Students must not share these medications with other students.
 Disciplinary consequences will apply for students misusing these medications.
 Parents must pick up all medication at the end of the school year.